FAQs for in-person invigilated exams at exam centres

 You are permitted to bring in:

-• a calculator is permitted, should you wish to use one during the exam.
+• A calculator, should you wish to use one during the exam.
 The exam centre will not have any calculators available for you to use.

 • Snacks: small snacks, for example, fruit or a snack bar.
 However, you will need to be mindful of noise and keep this to a minimum.
 No crisps or noisy packaging is permitted.